CNuge/go-fasta/README.md

 ## Command line based fasta housekeeping (merge, split, sort and summarize), also queries NCBI to obtain fasta files with sequence corresponding to given accession numbers.

 ## What is in the repository?
+This repository contains 1. the go-fasta program, and 2. the 'fasta' package, which can be imported and used within other go programs.
+These two components are discussed below (documentation provided).

 ## 1. go-fasta program
 The go-fasta command line executable file provides the ability to efficiently execute common fasta file housekeeping tasks.
 The program uses concurrency to speed up process execution where possible.